gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Delayed configuration of task inputs and outputs

-A `configure(Action)` method was added to both `TaskInputs` and `TaskOutputs` to allow configuring the task's inputs and outputs directly before the task is to be executed.
+A `configure()` method with an `Action` or `Closure` parameter was added to both `TaskInputs` and `TaskOutputs` to allow configuring the task's inputs and outputs directly before the task is to be executed.

 ### Improvements since Gradle 2.0